-- i.
+- a.
+It is the responsibility of the investigator to: - i.
 Choose the best method of blood collection for the volume needed and the welfare of the animal. - ii.
-Describe the method of blood collection in the animal use protocol (including the purpose, the route, duration and frequency of sampling, and when the sample is taken, for example as a terminal procedure). - Be properly trained or assure that staff performing blood collection is properly trained in blood collection techniques.
+Describe the method of blood collection in the animal use protocol (including the purpose, the route, duration and frequency of sampling, and when the sample is taken, for example as a terminal procedure). - iii.
+Be properly trained or assure that staff performing blood collection is properly trained in blood collection techniques.
 If the investigator or their staff need training, the investigator shall contact DLAM staff. - iv.
 To follow the blood collection guidelines in this SOP. - b.
 It is the responsibility of the Institutional Animal Care and Use Committee (IACUC) to assure that investigators and staff are following this SOP.